borkshop/kni/INKLINK.md

 Inkblot is an homage, inspired by Inkle’s Ink.
 The languages have several key ideas in common.

-- They h[H]ave pithy notation for question/answer narrative for options.
+- They h[H]ave pithy notation for question/answer narrative for options, including * show-once options, + show forever options, and * [] fall through
+  when options are exhausted options.
 - They have {curly|braces|delimited|by|pipes} for meta-narrative.
 - They have the divert or goto arrow ``->``.
 - They collect threads of narrative after nested option groups.